risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Localization.md

 Current format for `.language` file is as follow:

-`strings` are for tokens that you want to appear on all languages you didnt explictly wrote tokens for.
+`strings` are for tokens that you want to appear on all languages you didn't explicitly write tokens for.

-You can then specify other languages, in the example below we do this for the french language and english.
+You can then specify other languages, in the example below we do this for the french language and English.

 Other languages name can be found in the `Risk of Rain 2\Risk of Rain 2_Data\StreamingAssets\Language` folder
 ```json